hopepx/Asg2/README.md

 - Product Images & Description
 - Navigation Bar & Cool Logo

+### Page 10: [Game]
+- Memory Card Game
+- Added Fortnite Dance Gif as the Cover of the Card
+- Match First pair of cards in order to get Discount Code

 In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement